dansiegel/Mobile.BuildTools/docs/images/configuring-images.md

 !!! warning
     When using Conditional Directories to modify images with watermarks be sure that there is never more than one conditional configuration included.
 Doing so will result in a build error as the Mobile.BuildTools has no way of know which conditional configuration to use.

-With our updated configurations we can now rebuild and the Mobile.BuildTools will generally ignore the `beta-version.png` as an asset of it's own while it will
+With our updated configurations we can now rebuild and the Mobile.BuildTools will generally ignore the `beta-version.png` as an asset of it's own while it will apply the beta-version.png as an overlay to our icon during our debug builds.